-Join Tanya Staples for an in-depth discussion in this video Measuring the part, part of 3D Modeling and Printing Household Parts.
+Join Tanya Staples for an in-depth discussion in this video Measuring the part, part of 3D Printing & Modeling Household Parts.

 - So the first stage of our project is, we need to take our part and translate it into a 3D model, so that we can take that 3D model and send it to the printer.
 So, there's a couple ways, Greg, that we could do this.
 We could 3D scan it, take some photos and translate that into a 3D drawing.
 Or we could model it directly in something like SketchUp.
 Tell us about each, and what's best for a part like this. - 3D scanning is great for organic objects, say, like this couch.
 You can take pictures and then create this really neat model.